fleetingbytes/absolutris/requirements/user_stories.md

 * In absolute control mode the tetromino can be rotated directly to any of the four directions (north, east, south, west).

 ### Custom Levels
+* As a user with basic programming knowledge I want to be able to set up and sequence customized levels to define the progress through a session of absolutis.